Lab beakers and a tablet outlining a clinical evaluation strategy.

 Your strategy must be built on a solid foundation of these requirements.
 Whether you’re aiming for the European market, the United States, or both, your approach will be shaped by specific regulations.
 Key frameworks include the EU’s Medical Device Regulation (MDR), expectations from the U.S. Food and Drug Administration (FDA), and globally recognized ISO standards.
 These standards aren’t just bureaucratic hurdles; they provide a structured path for demonstrating your device’s value and safety.
 Integrating them into your strategy from day one is essential for a smooth and successful regulatory journey.

-EU MDR and MEDDEV Guidelines
+Understanding EU MDR and MEDDEV Guidelines

 If you plan to sell your medical device in Europe, the EU’s Medical Device Regulation (MDR) is your primary guide.
 This regulation sets a high bar for clinical evidence and documentation.
 A central requirement under the MDR is the creation of a Clinical Evaluation Plan (CEP).
 This document is your formal game plan, explaining exactly how you will gather the clinical data needed to prove your device is safe and effective.
 According to Article 61 and Annex XIV of the MDR, every manufacturer must have a CEP.
 It’s not optional.
 This plan guides your entire evaluation process, from data collection to the final analysis presented in your Clinical Evaluation Report (CER).

-FDA Expectations and ISO Standards
+Meeting FDA Expectations and ISO Standards

 In the United States, the FDA has its own set of rigorous expectations for clinical evaluations.
 While the terminology might differ slightly, the core principle is the same: you must provide sufficient evidence to support your device’s safety and performance claims.
 The FDA often aligns with international standards, which can help streamline your submission.
 Following globally recognized standards from the International Organization for Standardization (ISO) demonstrates a commitment to quality and can make your regulatory review process more predictable.
 A well-documented CEP is a critical tool for organizing your evidence and presenting a clear, compelling case to regulators on both sides of the Atlantic.

-Integrate Risk Management (ISO 14971)
+How to Integrate Risk Management (ISO 14971)

 Clinical evaluation and risk management are two sides of the same coin.
 You can’t have one without the other.
 The international standard ISO 14971 provides the framework for applying risk management to medical devices.
 Your clinical evaluation strategy must be deeply integrated with this process.
 This means identifying all potential risks associated with your device, analyzing them, and evaluating whether the clinical benefits outweigh them.
 Your CEP needs to explicitly describe this risk-benefit analysis.
 It’s about proving not just that your device works, but that its positive impact on patients is worth any potential hazards.

-Plan for Post-Market Follow-Up
+Planning for Post-Market Clinical Follow-Up

 Getting your device approved is a huge milestone, but it’s not the end of your clinical evaluation journey.
 Regulatory bodies, especially under the EU MDR, require continuous monitoring of a device’s performance after it launches.
 This is known as Post-Market Clinical Follow-up (PMCF).
 Your initial strategy must include a plan for how you will continue to collect data from real-world use.
 This information is used to regularly update your Clinical Evaluation Report (CER), ensuring it always reflects the current understanding of your device’s safety and performance.
 This ongoing process helps identify any new or unexpected risks and confirms that the risk-benefit balance remains positive over the device’s entire lifecycle.